r4nn0/gmsOpenNewWindow/README.md

 }
 ```
 <br/>

-### Please note that this function will not create two windows with the same caption/title<br/>
-### As it is an error handling method to avoid creating unlimited windows
+### Please note that this function will not create two windows with the same caption/title<br/>as it is an error handling method to avoid creating unlimited windows
 And now you can enjoy creating multiple gamemaker windows to debug your multiplayer game.

 # License